Huts and bivvies

 Dominie Bivouac133235A cute bivvy with great views over the Hawkes Bay hinterland.

-Top Gorge Hut61311A cute four-bunker, but very dark and cold in winter—and the open fireplace doesn’t help.
+Top Gorge Hut61311A cute four-bunker, but very dark and cold in winter—the open fireplace doesn’t help.

-Iron Gates Hut164444Warm and welcoming, and a good place to spot whio.
+Iron Gates Hut164444Warm and welcoming, and a good spot for spotting whio.

-Toka Bivouac143524A classic “dog box” bivvy, this two-bunk beauty was recently spruced up by the Backcountry Trust.
-It still retains a “thunderbox” (look it up!).
+Toka Bivouac143524A classic “dog box” bivvy, this two-bunk beauty was recently spruced up by the Backcountry Trust but still retains a “thunderbox” (look it up!).

-Burn Hut174535One of my favourites, this six-bunker looks out over the Manawatū and Horowhenua hinterland.
+Burn Hut174535One of my favourites, this six-bunker looks over the Manawatū and Horowhenua hinterland.

 Waiopehu Hut174445A modern, larger hut with sweeping sunset views—good for people new to tramping.

-Dundas Hut123315Apparently this small hut (6 bunks) has incredible views… unfortunately it’s prone to Tararua clag!
+Dundas Hut123315This small hut (6 bunks) has incredible views… but is prone to Tararua clag!

 Cattle Ridge Hut175525A very attractive hut, with a porch and convivial common area.
 Five bunks.

-Atiwhakatu Hut185454A beautiful hut, with a bunk dormitory and smaller rooms for families and snorers.
+Atiwhakatu Hut185454A beautiful hut, with a bunk dorm and smaller rooms for families and snorers.

-Jumbo Hut112234Excellent sunrise views over the Wairarapa, but the hut is let down by being a bit damp and grotty.
+Jumbo Hut112234With excellent sunrise views, Jumbo is let down by being a bit damp and grotty.

 Powell Hut165245Slick and modern, Powell is the largest hut in the Tararua Ranges.
-It’s perfect for first-time trampers, has gas rings and tremendous views, but is perhaps a little soulless.
+It’s perfect for first-time trampers, has gas rings and tremendous views, but perhaps lacks soul.

 McGregor Bivouac143515A wonderful bivouac with wonderful views—if you’re happy to be somewhere remote.